True Potential Investor (TPI) is one of a number of growing Robo-Adviser Investment Platforms which has headquarters based in Newcastle upon Tyne, UK.

 True Potential have scored a respectable 4.2 out of 5 on TrustPilot with most of the positive TrustPilot reviews mentioning the great service and friendly, knowledgeable staff.
 They are quick to respond to the few negative True Potential reviews with solutions which is a great, proactive approach.

 True Potential Investor Review Summary

-You start the process by contacting customer support over the phone or via the message centre on the platform.
+To close your account at True Potential, you start the process by contacting customer support over the phone or via the message centre on the platform.

-How to Contact True Potential Investor?
+How to contact True Potential Investor